Geography of Switzerland: Population

 The population of Switzerland is heavily urbanised.
 In 2009, 74% of the 7,785,800 inhabitants lived in urban areas.
 The distribution of population is shaped by the topography of the country, the plateau being the most populous area and including the major cities of Switzerland.
 With a population density of 450 inhabitants per km2, it is one of the most densely populated region in Europe.
 There are large disparities of population densities between the cantons lying in the plateau and those lying in the Alps.
-Thus, the population densities of the cantons of Lucerne, Solothurn and Zurich are respectively 261.0, 319.7 and 813.6 inhabitants per km2.
+Thus, the population densities of the cantons of Lucerne, Solothurn and Zürich are respectively 261.0, 319.7 and 813.6 inhabitants per km2.
 On the other hand, the cantons of Uri and Graubünden have very low population densities, respectively 33.4 and 27.0 inhabitants per km2.
 In the southern Alps, the canton of Ticino also has a population density less than the national average, with 122.5 inhabitants per km2 (against 194.7).